Usage

 # Component Classes

 The framework offers many utility classes to enhance chart visibility.
 For example, you can reverse the order of the data without changing the markup.
-You can add all kind of axes to your chart.
-You can add tooltip describing the data.
+You can add all kinds of axes to your chart.
+You can add tooltips describing the data.
 And much more.

 <table class="charts-css bar hide-data show-primary-axis show-data-axes">